ameyer23-m/ameyer23-m/README.md

 ### 👋 Hello there
 My name is Adam Meyer and I am an aspiring data scientist.
 I graduated from the College of Wooster in Statistical and Data Sciences in May 2023.
-I believe that artificial intelligence and machine learning, when used properly, will create help the world for the better.
+I believe that artificial intelligence and machine learning, when used properly, will help the world for the better.
 I am currently looking for a data science position.
-Contact me with my email apmeyer16@gmail.com for opportunities.
+Contact me with my email at apmeyer16@gmail.com for opportunities.

-This Github includes personal projects, some of which are still in progess, that include topics like:
+This Github includes personal projects, some of which are still in progress, that include topics like:
 - Machine Learning
 - Deep Learning
 - Data Visualizations